thamizhselvananbu/hospitalvisitmanagement/README.md

 2.Use IntelliJ -> Go to File -> New -> Modeule from existing sources

-3. choose import module from external model with gradle
+3.choose import module from external model with gradle